sjwines/hourofai/forest/forest4.md

 ## {3.
 Enable Upload at the Ship}

-Turn on the upload rule: touching myShip uploads the data you’re holding, adds to score, then resets your cargo.
+Turn on the upload rule: touching myShip uploads the data you’re holding, adds to the score, then resets your cargo.

 ---